malaysia-ai/jupyter-gpu/ray/README.md

 We cannot use iterator dataset, to resume last steps is not possible due to behavior of iterator (no dataset length).

-So to solve this, we use MosaicML streaming, read [test-mosaic.ipynb](test-mosaic.ipynb) how to prepare the dataset and upload to remote.
+So to solve this, we use MosaicML streaming, but not straight forward as that.
+Read more at https://github.com/malaysia-ai/dedup-text-dataset/tree/main/pretrain-llm

 ### MosaicML streaming is weird